The Herd Book Register (HBR) is the highest level of seedstock recording provided by Angus Australia.

 Calves arising from multiple-sire joining groups can be recorded on the MBR provided the dam and all sires in the multiple-sire group are registered in either the HBR, APR or MBR.

-Individual performance records for base animals cannot be included on the TransTasman Angus Cattle Evaluation.
+Individual performance data submissions are not permitted for base MBR males.
 However, performance records on progeny of base animals can be included.

-Following the recording of Base MBR animals, the breeder may then submit calf details on a Calf Record Form or electronically.
-Once the calves are recorded breeders are sent further forms for entry of subsequent performance details (200-Day Weight, 400-Day Weight, etc.) for inclusion in the TransTasman Angus Cattle Evaluation.
+Following the recording of Base MBR animals, the breeder may then submit calf details.
+Following the submission of calf registration details, breeders are also able to submit performance data (200-Day Weight, 400-Day Weight, etc.) for inclusion in Angus Australia’s genetic evaluations.

 WHAT DOES IT COST TO USE THE MBR?